Winter 2026 Courses

 Instructor: Emma Alexander

 This course examines selected topics in the history of colonial India from the eighteenth century to the Partition of the subcontinent using lectures and discussions.
-Topics for this course include the East India Company, 1857 Revolt, moderate and revolutionary nationalists, the Amritsar massacre, caste liberation, and the causes and results Partition of the sub-continent in 1947.
+Topics for this course include the East India Company, 1857 Revolt, moderate and revolutionary nationalists, the Amritsar massacre, caste liberation, and the causes and results of the Partition of the sub-continent in 1947.
 Reading suggestions will be made in class, if students would like to read in advance or explore a topic further.

 Colonialism under the East India Company 1600-1858